ricardorauber/SwiftDatabase/README.md

 database.delete(items: [ricardo, steve])
 ```

-Or you can also use a filter for that
+Or you can also use a filter for that:

 ```swift
 database.deleteAllItems(